garethjmsaunders/digital-code-style-guide/css.md

 ## CSS standards guide

-Version 0.13.2
+Version 1.0.0
-Last updated: Wednesday 13 July 2016
+Last updated: Monday 18 July 2016

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).